 Sibyl Dana Reynolds

-is a spiritual director, the author of the historical/spiritual novel, Ink and Honey, and founder of The Sisterhood of Belle Coeur, a contemplative, spiritual, and creative community.
-For twenty plus years, Sibyl has facilitated the feminine spiritual/creative process.
-Her book, The Way of Belle Coeur: A Woman’s Vade Mecum will be released in winter, 2016.
-A mother and grandmother, she lives in Texas with her husband.
-Visit Sibyl's website here
+is a spiritual director, the author of the historical/spiritual novel, Ink and Honey, and the spiritual guidebook, The Way of Belle Coeur: A Woman’s Vade Mecum.
+She is founder of The Sisterhood of Belle Coeur, a contemplative, spiritual, and creative community.
+A spiritual director, for thirty plus years, Sibyl has facilitated the feminine spiritual/creative process.
+She lives near the sea in California with her husband.
+Visit Sibyl’s website here.